PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 These rules apply for all types of products, with or without combinations.
 Nevertheless, there are some specific cases, detailed below :
 - If the product has a specific price.
 In this situation, if applicable, then when adding this product to the order (or adding quantity of the same product), the base price will be automatically recalculated to include the discount.
 If the conditions are not met (ex: expired date, only for a specific customer, etc.), then the normal price should be applied.

 - If the product has a Minimum quantity for sale higher than 1, defined in the Product quantity tab.
 In this situation, when trying to add a product with less than the minimum quantity, an error will be displayed with the required minimum quantity.
-Then, when editing this quantity, the rule remains unchanged.
+Then, by editing this quantity, the merchant can enter any quantity, the verification is done only when adding.

 - If the product has additional shipping fees associated with it, then the fees are added to the final shipping fees of the order.